97th Academy Awards: Ceremony information

 Conan O'Brien hosted the 97th Academy Awards.

 In October 2024, the Academy hired television producers Raj Kapoor and Katy Mullan to oversee production of the ceremony for the second consecutive year.
-In a press release, AMPAS president Janet Yang and Academy CEO Bill Kramer explained their decision in selecting the pair stating, "Their love for cinema, their collective creative vision, and their unparalleled expertise in live television make them the perfect team to create an exceptional show for our global audience on the film industry's biggest night."
-In response, Kapoor and Mullan released a statement saying, "We are thrilled to lead the brilliant Oscars production team again and work alongside the Academy and Disney/ABC to help create an unforgettable night of television for movie lovers worldwide."
+In a press release, AMPAS president Janet Yang and Academy CEO Bill Kramer explained their decision in selecting the pair, stating, "Their love for cinema, their collective creative vision, and their unparalleled expertise in live television make them the perfect team to create an exceptional show for our global audience on the film industry's biggest night."
+In response, Kapoor and Mullan released a statement, saying, "We are thrilled to lead the brilliant Oscars production team again and work alongside the Academy and Disney/ABC to help create an unforgettable night of television for movie lovers worldwide."
 The following month, comedian and former talk show host Conan O'Brien, who previously hosted two Primetime Emmy Awards telecasts in 2002 and 2006, was selected to host the 2025 gala.
 "Conan has all the qualities of a great Oscars host — he is incredibly witty, charismatic and funny and has proven himself to be a master of live event television," remarked producers Kapoor and Mullan regarding their choice for host.
+Previously, in July, it was reported that comedian and talk show host Jimmy Kimmel, who had hosted the ceremony four times prior, turned down an invitation to return, while comedian John Mulaney was also allegedly approached and declined.

 The Southern California wildfires affected the telecast and its surrounding events.
 Voting for the nominations, which began on January 8, 2025, was originally planned to end four days later.
 However, due to the wildfires which affected several Academy members, the voting period was extended by five more days ending on January 17.
 The nominations announcement was also delayed nearly a week to January 23.
 In addition, the annual Academy nominees luncheon originally scheduled for February 10 was cancelled, and the Scientific and Technical Awards gala initially planned for February 18 was delayed by two months to April 29.
 At the start of the broadcast, a montage paying tribute to Los Angeles featuring clips from films such as Barbie (2023), Everything Everywhere All at Once (2022), La La Land (2016), Mulholland Drive (2001), and The Wizard of Oz (1939) was shown prior to Ariana Grande's performance of "Over the Rainbow".
 During the broadcast, a QR code was displayed providing a link containing resources for fire relief efforts.
 Later, host O'Brien brought onstage a group of twelve firefighters and other first responders and thanked them for their service during wildfires.
 Three of those members, Los Angeles Fire Department (LAFD) captain Erik Scott, LAFD helicopter pilot Jonith Johnson Jr., and Pasadena Fire Department Captain Jodi Slicker, delivered jokes onstage to the audience due to O'Brien jokingly claiming, "There are some jokes even I'm not brave enough to tell."